Algerian nationalism: Algeria – Mecca of the revolutionaries

-The epitome of the socialist and revolutionary Algerian nation-building project was the PANAF (Festival panafricain d'Alger), the first pan-African cultural festival of enormous size, that took place in 1969.
-Under the leadership of Boumediene, the city continued to play its role of a capital of liberation movements, although denunciation of the anti-Islamic “communist influences” Ben Bella was accused of having susceptible to.
-The festival was an important event in the continued construction of the national identity and partly contributed to restore some of its appeal to the youths of Algeria.The festival took the shape of a huge two-day carnival where performances, expositions as well as intellectual conferences merged.
-It hosted important figures from the entire African continent as well as from the African diaspora, such as Miriam Makeba, Archie Shepp, Nina Simone, Maya Angelou, members from the Black Panthers, and members from Patrice Lumumba’s Congolese independence movement.
+The epitome of the socialist and revolutionary Algerian nation-building project was the PANAF (Festival panafricain d'Alger), the first pan-African cultural festival of enormous size, which took place in 1969.
+Under the leadership of Boumediene, the city continued to play its role as a capital of liberation movements.
+The festival was an important event in the continued construction of the national identity and partly contributed to restoring some of its appeal to the youths of Algeria.
+The festival became a huge two-day carnival where performances, expositions, and intellectual conferences merged.
+It hosted important figures from the entire African continent as well as from the African diaspora, such as Miriam Makeba, Archie Shepp, Nina Simone, Maya Angelou, members from the Black Panthers, and members from Patrice Lumumba's Congolese independence movement.
 In many ways, the first PANAF was a subversive and temporary space which had never been seen before and might never occur again.
 During a grand synopsium, Boumediene addressed three main questions that to a large extent shaped the discourse surrounding the festival and pointed to the role of culture in the construction of national as well as panafricain identities.
-Firstly the reality of the African culture, secondly the role African culture in national liberation struggles and in the consolidation of an African unity, and thirdly the role of African culture in the future social development of Africa.
-The nationalist project of Boumediène was is a way articulated as a dual one, in the sens that it aimed to go back to traditional values and norms, but at the same time to progress and develop in the modern world of science and technology.
+Firstly, the reality of the African culture, secondly, the role of African culture in national liberation struggles and in the consolidation of an African unity, and thirdly, the role of African culture in the future social development of Africa.
+The nationalist project of Boumediène was articulated as a dual one, in the sense that it aimed to go back to traditional values and norms, progress, and develop in the modern world of science and technology.

 Diverse 1970s and 80s

-During the 1970s and 80s, much happened in the Algerian society.
-Early on, Boumedienne made efforts to strengthen the national image, independence from the outside world was emphasised and oil and gas was nationalised.
+During the 1970s and 80s, much happened in Algerian society.
+Early on, Boumedienne made efforts to strengthen the national image, emphasized independence from the outside world, and nationalized oil and gas.
 Even though the idea of a collective independence remained present, multiple identities increasingly competed to patent what it was to be Algerian.
-The cultural battle between French, Berber and Arabic boomed - and the political elite favoured Arabisation on the expense of for example Berber culture and what could be deemed as western.
+The cultural battle between French, Berber, and Arabic boomed - and the political elite favoured Arabisation at the expense of, for example, Berber culture and what could be deemed as Western.
 One of the consequences of arabisation was the introduction of the Algerian Family Code, a law informed by a reading of Islamic law which highly compromised the rights of women.
-The “liberation” some women had experienced during the war of independence was step by step halted or withdrawn.
-The mujahadinat past of some women could however still legitimise some activist's campaigns on women's rights issues in the 80s and forward, since their proved belonging to the nation could (at least partly) provide proof that their ideas were not simply a consequence of westernisation.
+The "liberation" some women had experienced during the war of independence was step by step halted or withdrawn.
+The mujahedinat past of some women could, however, still legitimise some activists' campaigns on women's rights issues in the 1980s and after, since their proven belonging to the nation could (at least partly) provide proof that their ideas were not simply a consequence of westernisation.